santiaghini/seed-counter/README.md

 </div>

 ## Getting started
-Seed Counter requires the following for each input image:
+SeedCounter requires the following for each input image:
 - A fluorescence intensity image (grayscale or false color), to count seeds expressing a fluorescent marker
 - A brightfield image, to count total number of seeds